allisonznl/allisonznl.github.io/_posts/2020-04-06-scientific-revolution-paper.md

 tag: Science Writing
 featured_image_thumbnail:
 featured_image: assets/images/posts/2020/scientific-revolution-paper/galileo.png
+featured: false
 excerpt_separator: <!--more-->
 ---

-In this paper, I argue that the years from the death of Copernicus in 1543 to the death of Isaac Newton in 1727 was, in fact, a Scientific Revolution. <!--more--> The topic is one discussed by scholars in various texts, like Herbert Butterfield's *Origins of Modern Science* and Steven Shapin's *The Scientific Revolution*.
+In this essay, I argue that the years from the death of Copernicus in 1543 to the death of Isaac Newton in 1727 was, in fact, a Scientific Revolution. <!--more--> The topic is one discussed by scholars in various texts, like Herbert Butterfield's *Origins of Modern Science* and Steven Shapin's *The Scientific Revolution*.

 **A Scientific Revolution**